Seizing the opportunity to diversify

 Ensure regulation helps, not hinders, innovation and investment

-Remove trading restrictions for a thriving retail sector
+- Remove retail trading restrictions for a thriving retail sector

 Position WA as an attractive place to invest

-Reframe our approach to international trade and investment
+- Continue to build our international trade and investment presence

 - Consolidate and coordinate campaign efforts that promote WA as a desirable place to invest, live, host conferences, study, and holiday